 You’ve noticed that some dogs have longer fur, some have shorter fur, and some have a coat somewhere in between.
-But, did you know that there are hairless dogs?
-Did you know that shedding can sometimes be seasonal?
+But did you know that there are hairless dogs?
+And did you know that shedding can sometimes be seasonal?

 In this article, you will learn about different types of dog coats and some of the characteristics associated with them.

 Long-haired dogs have beautiful, magnificent coats that may require quite a bit of maintenance.
 This may especially be the case if they are very physically active, since they may then be prone to tangles and matting.
 Regular grooming is important for long-haired dogs, and owners may also consider carefully trimming the fur.